 Whether we're talking a 20-pound turkey, a fryer chicken, or even something like a leg of lamb, a rack helps lift the roast away from direct heat of the pan and allows hot air to circulate underneath.
 The roast cooks more evenly and tends to develop a crispier skin.

-- Crumpled-Foil Rack: Take a few long sheets of foil and crumple them into ropes.
-You can either coil the ropes into a spiral or arrange them in a figure-8 to hold the chicken or turkey above the pan.
+- Crumpled-foil rack: Take a few long sheets of foil and crumple them into ropes.
+You can either coil the ropes into a spiral or arrange them in a figure-eight to hold the chicken or turkey above the pan.